We're here for you

 ● A grumble-buzz means the sensor is not stable

-● the battery needs attention
+● A longer buzz means the battery needs attention

-● a button has been pressed
+● A single press sound means a button has been pressed

 Tell Luna the sound pattern (one beep, two beeps, repeated, etc.), and she’ll help you pinpoint exactly what’s happening.